 Today’s issue of Key Concepts in intercultural Dialogue is now available, and it does something different.
-This is the first word in a language other than English, and there are several other non-English words in process.
+This is the first word in a language other than English, and there are several other non-English words in process; this one is for KC41: Yuan by Hui-Ching Chang.
 The goal is to expand the concepts available to discussions of intercultural dialogue.
-Click on the thumbnail to download the PDF.
+As always, all Key Concepts are available as free PDFs; just click on the thumbnail to download.
 Lists organized chronologically by publication date and number, alphabetically by concept in English, and by languages into which they have been translated, are available, as is a page of acknowledgments with the names of all authors, translators, and reviewers.

 The Center for Intercultural Dialogue publishes a series of short briefs describing Key Concepts in Intercultural Dialogue.
 Different people, working in different countries and disciplines, use different vocabulary to describe their interests, yet these terms overlap.
 Our goal is to provide some of the assumptions and history attached to each concept for those unfamiliar with it.
 As there are other concepts you would like to see included, send an email to the series editor, Wendy Leeds-Hurwitz.
 If there are concepts you would like to prepare, provide a brief explanation of why you think the concept is central to the study of intercultural dialogue, and why you are the obvious person to write up that concept.
 And starting today, feel free to propose terms in any language, especially if they expand our ability to discuss an aspect of intercultural dialogue that is not easy to translate into English.